- tara

-Perhaps now you see why Barron wasn’t the biggest fan of Decatur?
+Perhaps you see why Barron wasn’t Decatur’s biggest fan?

-Barron soon went to Europe because he’d been suspended from the Navy.
+Barron went to Europe after he was suspended from the Navy.
 Decatur, of course, was still at home, proving himself a hero in the War of 1812.
 When Barron finally returned to the states in 1818, he asked to be restored to his rank.

 Decatur was on the Board of Naval Commissioners that refused Barron’s request.
 Matters became still more tense, getting even worse in the summer of 1819 when the two men began a heated correspondence.